-We employed a paleo-conductivity-temperature-depth (paleo-CTD) approach whereby the seabed is sampled beneath each of the major subsurface water masses.
-The PPA provides the bathymetric relief that in a limited area intersects all the principal water masses involved in the Atlantic thermohaline circulation (Figure F7).
-Water depths at the sites range 1339-4691 mbsl, permitting the sampling of paleowater mass properties of intermediate-water (Mediterranean Overflow) and deepwater masses (NEADW and LDW).
-The water depth range also complements those sites drilled during Expedition 339, which focused on the variability of MOW at five sites (U1386-U1390) in the Gulf of Cádiz at 566-980 mbsl and Site U1391 on the southwest Iberian margin at 1074 mbsl.
+We employed a paleo-conductivity-temperature-depth (paleo-CTD) approach whereby the seabed was sampled beneath each of the major subsurface water masses (Foreman, 2017; Lund et al., 2011).
+The PPA provides the bathymetric relief that in a limited area intersects all the principal water masses involved in the Atlantic thermohaline circulation (Figure F5).
+Water depths at the sites range 1339-4692 mbsl, permitting the sampling of paleowater mass properties of intermediate-water (Mediterranean Overflow) and deepwater masses (NEADW and LDW).
+The water depth range also complements those sites drilled during Expedition 339, which focused on the variability of MOW at five sites (U1386-U1390) in the Gulf of Cádiz at 566-980 mbsl and Site U1391 on the southwest Iberian margin at 1074 mbsl (Figures F1, F2).
 Together with Expedition 339, the proposed sites constitute a complete depth transect from 566 to 4686 mbsl on the eastern margin of the North Atlantic Basin.
 Because the depth ranges of water masses differed in the past, it is important to sample the sediment column under a wide range of bathymetric and hydrographic conditions.
-The paleo-CTD approach permits a comprehensive reconstruction of past water mass variability in the North Atlantic, much of which appears to be related to spatial redistributions on both glacial-interglacial and millennial timescales.
-Understanding the role of the deep ocean in climate change is necessary to identify the underlying mechanisms of glacial-interglacial cycles and millennial-scale climate variation (Adkins, 2013).
+The paleo-CTD approach permits a comprehensive reconstruction of past water mass variability in the North Atlantic, much of which appears to be related to spatial redistributions on both glacial-interglacial and millennial timescales (Adkins, 2013).
+Understanding the role of the deep ocean in climate change and carbon storage is necessary to identify the underlying mechanisms of glacial-interglacial cycles and millennial-scale climate variation.